Categories: NewsUncategorized

 The concerts, which will take place in L.A. on September 15 and Texas on September 16, will be streamed live to Tecate’s Twitter and YouTube channels.

 “The artists with whom we’re collaborating this year embody the unapologetic and maverick spirit of Mexican-Americans who live life on their own terms,” Martinez says.
-“We’re thrilled to provide a platform for these rising artists who are breaking conventions — more important now than ever with so many unable to perform on a live stage.”
+“We’re thrilled to provide a for these rising artists who are breaking conventions — more important now than ever with so many unable to perform on a live stage.”

 Tecate’s new senior brand director Oscar Martinez